Reptiles That Start With C

 Chameleons, belonging to the family Chamaeleonidae, are renowned for their incredible camouflage abilities.
 Their skin can change color to match their surroundings, providing excellent protection from predators and aiding in ambushing prey.

 • Physical Characteristics: Chameleons possess several distinctive features, including a long, sticky tongue, zygodactyl feet (two toes pointing forward and two backward), and independently rotating eyes.
-Their bodies are laterally compressed, allowing them to easily navigate branches.
+Their bodies are laterally compressed, allowing them to easily deal with branches But it adds up..

 • Habitat and Distribution: Chameleons are primarily arboreal, inhabiting trees and shrubs in tropical and subtropical regions of Africa, Madagascar, Europe, and Asia.